FairAppeal

 Lake City stretches along Lake City Way in the far northeast of Seattle, with a diverse housing stock, immigrant-owned commercial corridors, and the most affordable single-family stock left within city limits.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Lake City home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Lake City home turns on neighborhood-level math.

 How are Lake City property taxes calculated?